8 Steps to an Organized Pantry

 I know, total BOOOOO.
 But you will be so happy when you put all those beautiful bins back on CLEAN shelves.

-I just used a little warm water and dish soap to wipe everything from the shelves to the pantry door, to the trim around the pantry.
+Use a little warm water and dish soap to wipe everything from the shelves to the pantry door, to the trim around the pantry.
+Sweep or vacuum up the floor if you have a full size pantry.

 Just play around with your bins until they look nice on the shelves.
 You may find yourself moving things around later, and that’s totally fine!